iterative/ldb-resources/documentation/Command-summary.md

 ## Quickstart

-QuickStart allows the individual user to begin working with LDB without any initial configuration.
-Instead, QuickStart makes some configuration assumptions, and can demonstrate tangible value in LDB trial within 3-4 commands.
+QuickStart allows the individual user to begin working with LDB without explicit configuration.
+To that end, QuickStart makes strong configuration assumptions, and in return brings tangible value in as little as 3-4 commands.

 `STAGE` is the only LDB command that can trigger QuickStart.
 To do it, `STAGE` confirms the absence of an active LDB instance, and calls `INIT` to create a new LDB repository before proceeding with staging a dataset.